store2be/store2be.github.io/_posts/2019-01-30-year-of-the-dog.md

 }}/images/2018_retrospective/hopeful_pallas_cat.jpg) _store2be developer, early
 2019 (photo © HuffingtonPost)_

-We made a lot of changes to our stack in 2018 and did not compromise the delivery of actual features in the process.
+We made rather dramatic changes to our stack in 2018 and did not compromise the delivery of actual features in the process.
 There was no hard, breaking change, migration or rewrite, only improvements.
 Let us hope the same goes for 2019.